OpenStackSanDiego/SecurityServiceChains/Lab2.md

 * Monitor traffic through the netmon1 service function with TCPDump or Snort IDS
 * Monitor traffic through the netmon2 service function with TCPDump or Snort IDS

+## Generate traffic through Service Chain

+From the WebClient, we'll hit the WebServer, using curl, to generate traffic through the chain and the service function.

+* Run a curl from the WebClient to the WebServer

+* Verify that the the remote web server responds

+* Verify that the netmon1 and netmon2 service functions saw the traffic via TCPDump or Snort

 ## Tear down the lab

-* Delete the NetMon virtual machines
+* Delete the webclient, webserver, netmon1 and netmon2 virtual machines
-* Delete the service chains (pair groups, port pairs, and flow classifier)
+* Delete the service chain components
-* Delete the WebClient virtual machines
+* Delete the network ports